Skip to contents

 from

-Vector of old values to recode from.
-Required unless .use_labels = TRUE.
+Vector (or list of vectors, for many-to-one mapping) of old values.
+Required unless formulas are supplied in ... or .use_labels = TRUE.
 Must be the same type as x.

 to